Important Updates for Customers: We are here to help.

 Call Wait Times: We are experiencing high call volumes and your wait time may be longer than normal.
 We appreciate your patience and encourage you to use our digital services and messaging systems.

 Customer Assistance Programs: Learn about the available assistance options if you are facing a financial hardship as a result of COVID-19.
-We are currently accepting applications for the Paycheck Protection Program (PPP).
-Learn more information and apply.
+For small businesses, view additional information on the Paycheck Protection Program (PPP) and loan forgiveness.

 Be aware of scams and fraud: Scammers are looking to capitalize upon the uncertainty surrounding the COVID-19 pandemic.
 Their goal is to gain access to personal information and your accounts.
 Here are some key things you should look out for.